 To the extent allowed by external agreements and as necessitated by security issues, IANA should operate in a transparent manner.

-Change Requests: Currently, all change requests submitted to the IANA Function Operator are treated as confidential (to the extent possible) until they are actually deployed by Root Server Operators.
+Change Requests: Currently, all change requests submitted to the IANA Functions Operator are treated as confidential (to the extent possible) until they are actually deployed by Root Server Operators.
 In addition to an overall preference for transparency, if the content of changes (or proposed changes) could be made public earlier, there are a number of possible ways of addressing some of the robustness issues.
 Note that there are two separate aspects to this:

 Changes requested by a registry.
 These could be made public either at the time of the request, or at the time that a request has passed all IANA Functions Operator verifications and validation.
 This would also apply to delegations or redelegations once a formal decision has been made.